The noun ‘recorder’

 The word ‘flute’, too, could imply recorder rather than the transverse flute, and indeed it usually did so until late in the 18th century.

 During the Civil War (1642-1660) the theatres were closed and many stage musicians fled to the continent where they could make a living.
-On their return, the wind players amongst them came equipped with instruments which were the latest in French technology.
-The recorder was now in three parts with a far more sophisticated bore giving it an extended range and a tonal character of far greater flexibility.
+On their return, the wind players amongst them came equipped with instruments that were the latest in French technology.
+The recorder was now made in three parts with a far more sophisticated bore giving it an extended range and a tonal character of far greater flexibility.

 “Not that the play is worth much … But that which did please me beyond any thing in the whole world was the wind-musique when the angel comes down, which is so sweet that it ravished me, and indeed, in a word, did wrap up my soul so that it made me really sick, just as I have formerly been when in love with my wife; that neither then, nor all the evening going home, and at home, I was able to think of any thing, but remained all night transported, so as I could not believe that ever any musique hath that real command over the soul of a man as did this upon me; and makes me resolve to practice wind-musique, and to make my wife do the like.”